dkharrat/NexusData/README.md

 * Support for one-to-one and one-to-many relationships.
 * Lazy loading of the object graph to reduce memory overhead.
 * Flexible query interface that is independent of the underlying storage engine.
+* Model generator that generates java classes from the model.
+* Support for atomic and incremental persistence stores.
-* Support for different and extensible persistence storage.
-Currently, two storage engines are provided:
+* Extensible to different persistence storage.
+Currently, two storage engines are provided out of the box:
   * In-memory
   * SQLite
-* Support for atomic and incremental persistence stores.
 * Built-in support for basic attribute types:
   * Short
   * Integer